shiraJacob/AutoShalish/README.md

 ## Overview

 Traditional HR reporting in large organizations often relies on manual Excel workflows that are time-consuming, error-prone, and lack centralized visibility.
-**AutoShalish** provides an automated, data-driven solution that consolidates and validates personnel reports across multiple departments or units — ensuring data integrity and operational efficiency.
+**Auto Shalish** provides an automated, data-driven solution that consolidates and validates personnel reports across multiple departments or units, ensuring data integrity and operational efficiency.

 The system executes:
 - Automatic comparison and synchronization between multiple Excel sources